ESAOpenSR/opensr-utils/README.md

 # opensr-utils - Supplementary Code for the ESA OpenSR project

 *WARNING*
-The 'eliminate_pixel' functionality is currently experimental.
+The 'eliminate_pixel' functionality is currently experimental and can in some cases return unexpected results.
+Only the combination of overlap:40 and eliminate_pixel:20 is proven to work.
 Set to 0 to disable.

+*UPDATE*
+The current version supports PyTorch Lightning multi-GPU inference, but the documentation hasnt updated yet.

 This package provides useful functions to perform super-resolution of raw Sentinel-2 tiles.
 Funcitonalities:
 - Reading and stacking of the 10 and 20m bands of Sentinel-2 '.SAFE' file format (worrks with Sen2 downloads straight out of the box)